helcomsecretariat/SOM/docs/guide/installation.md

 ## 1. Installing Python

 Running the SOM tool requires Python version 3.12 or above, which can be downloaded [here](https://www.python.org/downloads/).
 Follow the installer instructions to set it up.
 If you are unsure about any options, it is recommended to leave the default settings on.
+NOTE!
+Make sure that Python is set up as an environment variable!

 ![image](images/installation/python_download.png)